brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

   pre-seeded partial states, refusal to overwrite a modality within staging, and final-target non-overwrite.

+**Destructive-shell guardrails:** `SceneConfig` and the shell accept scene IDs matching `^[0-9]+$` only.
+Before any `rm -rf`/replacement, require configured roots to be nonempty existing real directories by `lstat` (not symlinks), then resolve them with `realpath -e`.
+Resolve the existing target parent with `realpath -e`; if the target exists, reject a symlink by `lstat` and resolve it with `realpath -e`, otherwise form the candidate from the resolved parent plus the validated single-component scene name.
+Require the result to be a strict descendant of its declared root.
+Refuse empty paths, `/`, the configured root itself, `SCRIPT_DIR`, `..` traversal, symlinked roots/targets, or any unexpected resolved parent.
+Print the exact validated target immediately before deletion.
+Tests cover empty/root/self paths, `..`, nonnumeric scenes, symlinked roots/targets, and valid descendants.
+The Phase 0b canonical harness uses isolated validated work/evidence roots and never delegates destructive cleanup to the current unguarded legacy `--force` path.

 ---

 ## Final target tree (transitional; includes rollout shims)